Southern Ocean volcanoes under the microscope at Australia’s Synchrotron

 Everything, when you’re using an ice core from coastal East Antarctica to extend the volcanic record of Heard and McDonald Islands and see if their fallout is a source of iron fertilising the ocean around them.

-Meg Harlan, a PhD student at the Australian Antarctic Program Partnership (AAPP), said that while the volcanoes on Heard and McDonald Islands have poorly observed eruption histories, traces of iron-rich volcanic ash blown towards Antarctica should be preserved in ice.
+Meg Harlan, a PhD student with the Australian Antarctic Program Partnership (AAPP), said that while the volcanoes on Heard and McDonald Islands have poorly observed eruption histories, traces of iron-rich volcanic ash blown towards Antarctica should be preserved in ice.

 “Biological productivity in the Southern Ocean is limited by low levels of iron in the water, but the region around Heard and McDonald Islands is home to substantial phytoplankton blooms every year.”